Where to learn to ski in Alberta

 Whether you are getting into skiing yourself or you’re looking to persuade that one stubborn friend to strap on a snowboard for the first time, it’s all location, location!
-Choosing which Alberta ski area to visit this spring for that first foray is a major decision.
+Choosing which Alberta ski area to visit for that first foray is a major decision.

 For the experienced riders coaxing their friends into the sport, the option to hit some gnarlier terrain or tackle a new skill with some advanced coaching could be considerations as well.

 4 great places to learn to ski in Alberta